Larder Love

 • Finely chop the red onion.

-• Heat the currants, onions and fruit juices in a heavy based pan along with the spices and cook on a moderate heat until the fruit is tender (about 15 minutes).
+• Heat the currants, onions and fruit juices and zest in a heavy based pan along with the spices and cook on a moderate heat until the fruit is tender (about 15 minutes).

 • Mash the fruit with a potato masher.